codelv/solarpi/readme.md

 Solarpi is a simple python app to do datalogging of the junctec battery monitor and helios solar chargers via bluetooth.

-It's made for a raspberry pi zero 2w but should will work on any debian based system.
+It's made for a raspberry pi should will work on any debian based system.

 ![solarpi-web](docs/solarpi-screenshot.png)